LacunaSoftware/RestPkiJava6Client/README.md

     }

     dependencies {
-        compile("com.lacunasoftware.restpki:restpki-client-six:1.7.2")
+        compile("com.lacunasoftware.restpki:restpki-client-java6:1.8.1")
     }

-If you use Java 7 and grater, please see the library [restpki-client](https://bitbucket.org/Lacunas/restpki-java-client).
+If you use Java 7 and greater, please see the library [restpki-client](https://bitbucket.org/Lacunas/restpki-java-client).

 Samples
 -------